 LAND: Drift Creek Camp is a non-profit owned & operated by the Mennonite Camp Association of Oregon.
-The area is rich with natural resources and leased from the Forest Service.
+DCC operates with a special-use permit with the U.S. Forest Service.
+The area is rich with natural resources and it is a privilege to have access to it through the USFS.
 The creek creates a loop around twelve acres that hosts the spot known as Drift Creek Camp.
 The organization was formed in 1960 with the intention of creating a gathering place for camps, retreats, family reunions, and church activities.
 Guests are not permitted to remove items from the forest; though tempting, please do not disturb plants and animals.

 DRIVING: The 10-mile camp road is east off Hwy 101 south of Lincoln City.
 The roads are well marked so just follow the signs.

 Turn east off Hwy 101 onto Drift Creek Road at Drift Creek Falls trail sign.

 Follow Drift Creek Road 2 miles to Forest Service Road #17 (a paved single lane to the left with a gradual climb).